goodlyrottenapple/calculus-toolbox/README.md

 (This is assuming that you have Java 8.0 or older and Scala 2.12.0 or older installed on your system)

 ### Compiled toolboxes
-Compiled toolboxes for the D.EAK calculus and a version of an LK Sequent calculus fragment are available as scala jar files:
+Compiled toolboxes for the D.EAK calculus and a version of an LK Sequent calculus fragment are available as Scala JAR files:

 - [DEAK-calculus-tool](https://github.com/goodlyrottenapple/calculus-toolbox/raw/master/calculi/DEAK.jar)
 - [Sequent-calculus-tool](https://github.com/goodlyrottenapple/calculus-toolbox/raw/master/calculi/Sequent.jar)